+If you asked everyone you know to list their topmost fears, spiders would likely sit comfortably in the top five (after public speaking and death, naturally*).
 Creepy, crawly, and quick, even small spiders can make a grown man jump.
-But when it comes to the Internet, spiders do more than spin their webs.
-Search engines use spiders (also known as web crawlers) to explore the web, not spin their own.
-If you have a website, a spider has creeped onto it at some point, but unusually, this is something for which you should be thankful.
-Without the spiders, no one could find your website on a search engine.
+But when it comes to the internet, spiders do more than spin webs.
+Search engines use spiders (also known as web crawlers) to explore the web, not to spin their own.
+If you have a website, web crawlers have creeped onto it at some point, but perhaps surprisingly, this is something for which you should be thankful.
+Without them, no one could find your website on a search engine.

 What Is a Web Crawler?

 Although you might imagine web crawlers as little robots that live and work on the internet, in reality they’re simply part of a computer program written and used by search engines to update their web content or to index the web content of other websites.

 A web crawler copies webpages so that they can be processed later by the search engine, which indexes the downloaded pages.
 This allows users of the search engine to find webpages quickly.
 The web crawler also validates links and HTML code, and sometimes it extracts other information from the website.

 Web crawlers are known by a variety of different names including spiders, ants, bots, automatic indexers, web cutters, and (in the case of Google’s web crawler) Googlebot.
 If you want your website to rank highly on Google, you need to ensure that web crawlers can always reach and read your content.